leod/hncynic/data/README.md

 595625
 ```
 Phew, looks like the titles have been distributed without overlap.
 We can also see that we have
-about 600K unique titles in the training data, with more than 5 comments each.
-Let's hope it will
+about 600K unique titles in training, with more than 5 comments each.
+Let's hope that will
 be enough data!

 ### Tokenize